tomopagu/external-nicolive-chatroom/readme.md

 ### Still in progress

-Mostly going to be used by the English community when no English chatroom exsists on Niconico itself.
+Mostly going to be used by the English community when no English chatroom exists on Niconico itself.

 Could have some other uses though!